SCIInstitute/ShapeWorks/docs/use-cases/femur.md

 - Build a shape model where shapes are given as triangular surface meshes
 - Groom a dataset that contains both shapes (meshes) and their corresponding imaging data (e.g., CT)
-- Interactive cutting plane selection for data grooming

 The femur meshes in this data set have been segmented with various shaft lengths, as can be seen below.
 To remove this variability so that it is not captured in the shape model, the femurs are clipped using a cutting plane.
-The use case has a pre-defined cutting plane, but you can choose to overwrite it and define the cutting plane interactively by running the use case with the `--interactive` tag.
-There are two ways to define the cutting plane interactively, as explained below.
+The use case has a pre-defined cutting plane.
 ![Femur Lengths](../img/use-cases/femurLengths.png)